 Comfort and eclecticism are two stylistic themes of this home office, set up in the transitional style by Kathryn Ivey, from Washington, D.C.
-The cozy gentleman’s study was furnished with pieces from Pottery Barn and West Elm and it’s interesting to note how the numerous exotic design elements gathered together in the space manage to work as an ensemble.
+The cozy gentleman’s study was furnished with pieces from Pottery Barn and West Elm, and it’s interesting to note how the numerous exotic design elements gathered together manage to work as an ensemble.

-There’s a plethora of textures and colors and the inspiration behind the project is world travel – yet the room is stylistically coherent.
-As far as home office design trends goes, don’t be afraid to go for eclectic and a mixture of more than one style, even if it seems like they clash at first glance.
+There’s a plethora of textures and colors, and the inspiration behind the project is world travel.
+As far as home office design trends go, don’t be afraid to go for an eclectic mixture of more than one style, even if it seems like they clash at first glance.

 10. It’s Black, It’s White